previous next up top

 MetaOCaml -- an OCaml dialect for multi-stage programming

 BER MetaOCaml is a conservative extension of OCaml for ``writing programs that generate programs''.
-BER MetaOCaml adds to OCaml the type of code values (which denote ``program code'', or future-stage computations), and two basic constructs to build code values: quoting and splicing.
+BER MetaOCaml adds to OCaml the type of code values (denoting ``program code'', or future-stage computations), and two basic constructs to build them: quoting and splicing.
 The generated code can be printed, stored in a file -- or compiled and linked-back to the running program, thus implementing run-time code optimization.
-A well-typed BER MetaOCaml program generates only well-typed programs: The generated code shall compile without type errors.
-The generated code may run in the future but it is typechecked now.
-BER MetaOCaml is a complete re-implementation of the original MetaOCaml by Walid Taha, Cristiano Calcagno and collaborators.
+An imperative subset of the generated code can also be converted to C, via offshoring.
+A well-typed BER MetaOCaml program generates only well-scoped and well-typed programs: The generated code shall compile without type errors.
+BER MetaOCaml is the complete re-implementation of the original MetaOCaml by Walid Taha, Cristiano Calcagno and collaborators.

 Summary

-BER MetaOCaml is a conservative extension of OCaml with staging annotations to construct and run typed code values.
+MetaOCaml is a conservative extension of OCaml with staging annotations to construct typed code values.
 See below for a brief introduction to these features.
-MetaOCaml code without staging annotations, or with annotations erased, is regular OCaml4.
+The generated code can be printed, stored in a file -- or compiled and linked-back to the running program, thus implementing run-time code optimization.
+MetaOCaml code without staging annotations, or with the annotations erased, is regular OCaml.

 BER MetaOCaml is in the spirit of the original MetaOCaml by Taha, Calcagno and contributors but has been completely re-written using different algorithms and techniques.
 The old MetaOCaml code still runs with little or no changes.
 Overall, BER MetaOCaml aims at the most harmonious way of integrating staging with OCaml, minimizing the differences.
 It becomes easier to keep MetaOCaml up-to-date and ensure its long-term viability.

-Smaller visible differences are better printing of cross-stage persistent values and the full support for labeled arguments.
+Smaller visible differences are special `subtypes' for the code that represents a function literal or a value; more helpful error messages; better printing of cross-stage persistent values and the full support for labeled arguments.
 A long-standing problem with records with polymorphic fields has fixed itself.
-The BER N100 code is now extensively commented, and has a regression test suite.
+The BER MetaOCaml code is now extensively commented, and has a regression test suite.
 MetaOCaml has never supported generating code with local or first-class modules and objects.
 However one may use modules and objects in the code generator.
-Camlp4 is excluded for now and probably forever.
-Instead of the syntactic extension pa_monad, BER MetaOCaml adds Nicolas Pouillard's lightweight let! notation for monadic programming.
-Offshoring is temporarily disabled, to be resurrected as a user-level library.

 The file NOTES.txt in the BER MetaOCaml distribution describes the features of BER MetaOCaml in more detail and outlines directions for further development.
 The R&D program is extensive, ranging from the staging theory to the developing of translators of the generated code to C, LLVM, and other targets.
 There is fun and tasks for everyone.
 Hopefully the release of BER MetaOCaml would incite using and researching typed meta-programming.